Brilliant Corners

 Gat, Emanuel

 Emanuel Gat was born in Israel in 1969.
-He started dancing at the age of 23 during a workshop led by Israeli choreographer Nir Ben Gal.
-Few months later he joined the Liat Dror Nir Ben Gal Company with whom he toured internationally.
+After his military service, he entered the Rubin Academy of Music in Tel-Aviv, with the aim of developing his musical practice.
+His first encounter with dance was at the age of 23 during a workshop led by Israeli choreographer Nir Ben Gal.
+Few months later, he joined the Liat Dror Nir Ben Gal Company with whom he created two works and toured internationally.
 He started working as an independent choreographer in 1994.

 Source : Emanuel Gat 's website